animafps/apio/README.md

 A video processing workflow framework with plugable filters and a dynamic filter graph

-Think gstreamer simplified for processing on the raw frames only (offload encode/decode/mux/demux to ffmpeg) efficiently with gpu support and first class rust support
+Think gstreamer simplified for processing on the raw frames only with first class Rust, C support for plugins

 With backwards compatibility with vs plugins (stretch goal)